Santa Reparata, Florence: First rebuilding after the Gothic War

 The Gothic Wars finished in 554.
 This long war period reduced Florence to a miserable state.
 Under the Lombards Florence lost its supremacy over Tuscia in favour of Lucca, while the historic enemy Fiesole also took power.
 Tradition wants it that Florence was restored by Charlemagne, even if it is more correct to talk of a rebirth (in fact it was celebrated as such at the time).
 And now it is logical enough to locate the first rebuilding of Santa Reparata in this age of rebirth.

-The excavations have cast light on a new basilica above the antique paleo-Christian church with characteristiques that are very diverse, even though the walls on the perimeter were still the same (or better, they were in part reconstructed on top of the antique ones).
+The excavations have cast light on a new basilica above the paleo-Christian church with characteristics that are very diverse, even though the walls on the perimeter were still the same (or better, they were in part reconstructed on top of the antique ones).
 So the structural organism changed as described below.

 After the structural changes during the Carolingian time (8th to 9th century), the new Santa Reparata represented an episode of new type in architecture, because it articulates structures that changes the undefined space of paleo-Christian churches (see textbox).
 It possessed a structure similar to a crossing nave.

-As far as the use of the crypt goes, that was realized in this basilica at this time, It came into existence and spread during the Carolingian age, tied to a cult of martyrs and saints that frequently were excavated at the time and placed inside the church: almost all scientists believe that the bones of St. Zanobus have been transferred at this time.
+As far as the use of the crypt goes, that was realized in this basilica at this time, It came into existence and spread during the Carolingian age, tied to a cult of martyrs and saints that frequently were excavated at the time and placed inside the church: almost all scientists believe that the bones of Saint Zenobius have been transferred at this time.

-Together with the bones of St. Zanobus the chair of the bishop was probably moved from San Lorenzo to Santa Reparata.
+Together with the bones of Saint Zenobius, the see of the bishop was probably moved from San Lorenzo to Santa Reparata.
 It is impossible to know if the transfer was at the time of bishop Andrew (869 to 890), as some claim.
 It is documented that Andrew dedicated the altar in Santa Reparata, which would confirm the Carolingian chronology of the second rebuilding of the basilica.
 Andrew was an important personality for the Florentine rebirth under the successors of Charlemagne, given that in 871 he was an envoy of Louis II (Davidsohn volume 1 p.
 131) and as such sat in judgement together with margrave of Tuscia, Adalbert, four years later, in 875; he obtained immunity for the territory of his own diocese from the emperor Charles the Bald; and in the year 876 he was in Pavia among the 18 bishops that elected the same Charles II the Bald King of Italy.